naishtech/platform-agnostic-typescript-template/README.md

 }
 ```

-3. Add the relevant configuration to the following file.
+4. Get your project settings (under the [firebase console](https://console.firebase.google.com) go to Settings -> Project Settings) and add the relevant configuration to the following file.

 `/static/config/test.json`